Adding design value to a technical solution.

 Setting up (user testing)

-People felt the journey was more logical, informative and easier to complete.
+Increased clarity with people stating the journey was more logical, informative and easier to complete.